Turkish prosecutor seeks to halt trial of Saudi suspects in Khashoggi killing | Law-Order

 - Turkey

-A Turkish prosecutor asked a court on Thursday to halt the trial in absentia of Saudi suspects over the 2018 killing of journalist Jamal Khashoggi at the Saudi consulate in Istanbul, and transfer the case to Saudi authorities.
+A Turkish prosecutor asked a court on Thursday to halt the trial in absentia of 26 Saudi suspects over the killing of journalist Jamal Khashoggi in 2018 at the Saudi consulate in Istanbul and transfer the case to Saudi authorities.

-The court said it would ask for the Justice Ministry's opinion on the request.
-It set the next hearing for April 7.
+The court said it would ask for the Justice Ministry's opinion on the request and set the next hearing for April 7.
+Khashoggi, a critic of Saudi Crown Prince Mohammed bin Salman, was last seen entering the Saudi consulate in Istanbul on Oct.
+2, 2018.
+Turkish officials believe his body was dismembered and removed.
+His remains have not been found.

+In September 2020, a Saudi court jailed eight people for between seven and 20 years over the killing in a trial critics said lacked transparency.
+None of the defendants was named.
+Following the Saudi trial, the Turkish court asked the Justice Ministry in November to send a letter to Riyadh asking about those who had been sentenced in the kingdom, to avoid the risk of them being punished twice.

+The Turkish prosecutor said Saudi authorities responded by asking for the case be transferred to them and for the so-called red notices against the defendants to be lifted.
+Riyadh also pledged to evaluate the accusations against the 26 defendants if the case was transferred, the prosecutor said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)